Sick Leave Refused—Can an Employer Deny Sick Days Off?

 5. Notify us if you want the app to send the request to your employer

-If your employer doesn’t approve your sick leave request or, worse, fires you for taking time off, you can sue them using our Small Claims Court tool.
+If your employer doesn’t approve your sick leave request or, worse, fires you for taking time off, you can send demand letters to them using our Small Claims Court tool.

 What Else Can DoNotPay Do for You?